Our Blog | The Intern Group | Internship Tips & Advice

 6. Freelance

 A great way to earn a little extra income when looking to make a career change is to take on freelance roles in your chosen field.
-Of course, this option isn’t always available, but if there’s a chance to do a bit of work on the side and you have the time, go for it!
-Not only will it improve your CV for when you decide to go for that first full-time role, it can help you build up savings in case you have a transition period without work.
+Of course, this option isn’t always available, but if there’s a chance to do some work on the side and you have the time, go for it!
+Not only will it improve your CV for when you decide to go for that first full-time role, but it can also help you build up savings in case you have a transition period without work or a steady income.

-Learn more about our flexible, part-time internship programs here!
+Learn more about our flexible, part-time internship programs and take the first step into changing your career!